Root Canal Treatment in Springfield, IL

 If you have any pain or sensitivity, call us immediately.
 Severe tooth pain is not normal and should be looked at immediately.
 The last thing anyone wants is dental pain in the middle of the night – it makes it difficult to relax or sleep.
 Often symptoms worsen at night because you are lying down and inflammation gets worse.

-Calling us right away is your best bet, and we will do everything possible to care for you quickly and effectively, and our dentist will determine your best treatment options.
+Calling Ruggless Dental right away at (217) 787-0212 is your best bet in saving your tooth.
+We will do everything possible to care for you quickly and effectively, and our dentist will determine your best treatment options.

 The goal of root canal treatment is to eliminate the infection in your tooth and restore your health and comfort.